 It is read in a

 a day, as a ship with mariners were in perishing on the sea, they

-prayed and required devoutly Nicholas, servant of God, saying: If those things that
+prayed and required devoutly Nicholas, servant of God, saying: If those

-called me, and then he began to help them in their exploit of the sea, and
+ye called me, and then he began to help them in their exploit of the

-him to them, and yet they had never seen him.
+show him to them, and yet they had never seen him.
 And then they

 Another Jew saw